okxloot20-pixel/Mexc-bot/replit.md

 # Overview

 This project is a Telegram trading bot for MEXC futures trading, built with Mastra.
 It allows users to execute trades on MEXC via Telegram commands, providing real-time responses and supporting multiple accounts.
+The bot includes automatic spread-based SHORT trading that monitors price differences between MEXC futures and DEX markets.
 The bot aims to offer instant, reliable cryptocurrency trading directly from a chat interface.

 # User Preferences